 There’s nothing like the taste of homemade crab apple juice, and you can’t buy it in stores.
 If you love crab apple juice, the only way to get it is to make it yourself.
 And while it’s a lot of work to pick the apples, make the juice, and can it, it is definitely worth it.

 Over the years, I’ve made and canned a lot of crab apple juice using different methods.
-Each method has it’s pros and cons, and I have my favourites depending on what my goals are.
+Each method has its pros and cons, and I have my favourites depending on what my goals are.
 Yes, you can have goals when it comes to canning and preserving, as silly as that may seem.

 In this post, I’ll go over the three different methods I’ve used to make crab apple juice, what you need to make them, and the pros and cons of each of them.
 So get your crab apples ready and let’s make some juice!

-The Low Tech Way: Making Crab Apple Juice Without a Juicer
+The Low-Tech Way: Making Crab Apple Juice Without a Juicer

 In short, you cut the crab apples, removing the stems, cores, and blossom ends.
-You then put these apples in water along with some lemon juice, and either leave them overnight in the fridge, or cook them for 15 minutes and mash them.
+You then put these apples in water along with some lemon juice, and either leave them overnight in the fridge or cook them for 15 minutes and mash them.

 After either of these processes, you strain out the crab apple bits and either can or freeze the remaining juice.
+An extra-large bowl and a sharp knife are all you really need.

 I like making juice this way when I don’t have one huge stretch of time to make everything.
 I can cut apples in the evening, leave them in the water overnight, and then deal with everything else the next morning.